-Our curriculum has a strong focus on the core areas of maths, reading and writing, to ensure that pupils are suitably prepared for SATS, which take place in May, and secondary school.
+Our curriculum has a strong focus on the core areas of maths, reading and writing, to ensure we are suitably prepared for SATS, which take place in May, and secondary school.
+As we know reading is the key to all learning, we value this skill so much, hence it being an essential part of our every day routine.
+Therefore we have reading time everyday including reading a class text which we can engross ourselves in as well as reading independently and one to one with an adult.
+We have a Must Read list of 30 books per year group that include high level texts that are age appropriate.
+It’s our aim to read them all by the end of the year.
 We also enjoy studying science, art, DT, RE, PSHE, history and geography.
-Topics studied in year 6 include World War Two, which involves children designing, creating and evaluating their own shelters and gives the children the opportunity to experience what life was like as an evacuee.
+Topics studied in Year 6 include World War Two, which involves children designing, creating and evaluating their own shelters and gives the children the opportunity to experience what life was like as an evacuee.
 Another favourite topic is ‘Anglo-Saxons and Vikings’.

 Our RE curriculum follows the Discovery RE and Understanding Christianity scheme and is taught through discovery of key questions.
-In year 6 we answers questions including: Creation and science: conflict or complementary?
+In Year 6, we answer questions including: What is the best way for Muslims to show commitment?
+How significant is it that Mary was Jesus’ mother?
 Was Jesus the Messiah?
-What is the best way for Muslims to show their commitment to God?
-Our pupils are encouraged to appreciate and respect the world around them, understand the needs and beliefs of others and develop an awareness of and concern for others, through visits to places of worship (Sheffield Cathedral and Mosque), stories and discussion.
+We encourage the children to appreciate and respect the world around them, understand the needs and beliefs of others and develop an awareness of and concern for others, through visits to places of worship (Sheffield Cathedral and Mosque), stories and discussion.

 A programme of trips and regular visitors helps provide an education that is both balanced and enjoyable.
-One of the enrichment opportunities for our pupils is the visit to Crucial Crew – we believe that this visit will, delivered as part of a wider PSHE curriculum, equip our pupils with the right attitudes and attributes to not only become lifelong learners but also responsible citizens within the local and wider community.
-Somehow we manage to fit in lots of PE with our sports enthusiasts, enjoying hockey, tag athletics, tennis and dodge ball.
+One of the enrichment opportunities for us is the visit to Crucial Crew – we believe that this visit will, delivered as part of a wider PSHE curriculum, equip us with the right attitudes and attributes to not only become lifelong learners but also responsible citizens within the local and wider community.
+Sport is extremely important to us, somehow we manage to fit in lots of PE with our sports enthusiasts, enjoying hockey, tag athletics, tennis and dodge ball.
 We also make use of the wonderful outdoor spaces around school whenever we can.

-The summer term is dominated by preparations for the Leavers’ Show: making props, painting scenery. raising funds and designing costumes, selling tickets, and learning lines.
+The summer term is dominated by preparations for the Leavers’ Show (Summer production): making props, painting scenery, raising funds and designing costumes, selling tickets, and learning lines.
 Past productions have included shows based on ‘Aladdin’, ‘Peter Pan’ and ‘Alice In Wonderland’.
 As for this year’s show…… we’re not going to tell you yet!